NimaBoscarino/es6-notes/README.md

 For a runnable file, see demo.js.

-See slides.html for discussion about ES6 history, and discussion about transpilers/polyfills.
+See slides.pdf for discussion about ES6 history, and discussion about transpilers/polyfills.
 Scroll to the bottom of this document for some links to resources.

 The other topics we covered are...